(For more general services, please scroll down to the bottom of the page)

 Dear Special Education/Pupil Services Directors,

 I’m in the process of figuring out my consulting schedule for next year.
-Having accomplished innovative and highly successful work in Wisconsin the past three years, and in New York City since 2004 (where I still travel to, and lived for decades), I'm wondering if you would have any need for the coming school year.
-I have time available that I'd be happy to discuss dedicating to your district or school.
+Having accomplished innovative and highly successful work in Wisconsin the past three years, on a native reservation last year, and in New York City since 2004 (where I still travel to, and lived for decades)—all of which can provide you with sterling recommendations—I'd be happy to discuss dedicating time to your district or school.

 If you’re new to me, then (in a nutshell)…I’m a fairly public professional who: